rukeshsg/Knovera-Community-Blogging-And-Knowledge-Sharing-Platform/README.md

 ## 📄 License

-This project is proprietary and protected.

-You may view and learn from the code, but you are not allowed to copy, modify, or use it commercially.
-The UI/UX, branding, and design system are strictly protected.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
 ---

 <div align="center">